 What is debt consolidation?

-Put in the most basic terms, debt consolidation is a large, low-interest loan that is used to pay off a bunch of smaller debts.
-The smaller debts usually have higher interest rates.
+Put in the most basic terms, debt consolidation is a large, low-interest loan that is used to pay off smaller debts.
+Smaller debts usually come with higher interest rates.

-The idea is to have one payment, instead of many.
-In addition, these types of loans also offer a lower interest rate than you are currently paying.
-Therefore, it is much easier to manage and pay off the accrued debts.
+The idea is to have one payment, instead of many, with a lower rate.
+Ultimately, it’s much easier to manage and pay off the accrued debts in one go.

 A lender reviews your credit and determines if you are eligible for a loan, as well as how much you are entitled to receive.
 The lender then either pays off your debts on your behalf or gives you the cash to pay it off yourself.
 The scenario depends on the type of debt being paid, and the lender.